 We are also developing TC-110, a TRuC-T cell targeting CD19-positive B-cell hematological malignancies.
 The clinical development plan for TC-110 will initially focus on treating patients with adult ALL, DLBCL, FL, and other NHL subtypes.
-These are indications for which CAR-T cells have either been approved but faced clinical outcome limitations (specifically, DLBCL), proven to be too toxic for use (specifically, adult ALL), or have not been approved at all (specifically, FL).
 In our preclinical studies, we have observed better anti-tumor activity and persistence of TRuC-T cells compared to CAR-T cells we engineered to target CD19 while also exhibiting lower levels of cytokine release.
-We have initiated our Phase 1/2 clinical trial for TC-110 and we anticipate initial data from the Phase 1 portion of this clinical trial in the second half of 2020 and expect to seek FDA Fast Track designation.
+Based on these preclinical studies, we believe we can improve on the efficacy and safety of current CD19 therapies.
+We continue to treat patients with TC-110 in the dose escalation portion of the study and anticipate an interim update from the Phase 1 portion of this clinical trial in 2021.
+We expect to seek FDA Fast Track designation.